Elf Bowling: History

 The game was originally created as promotional marketing content by Dan Ferguson and Mike Bielinski, both co-founders of the game studio NVision Design.
 The game became an internet sensation in 1999 when people originally thought it was a computer virus.
 The game was an EXE file and was easily distributed as an attachment to emails.
-(In 1999, EXE files could be attached to emails as there was no protective software to remove an EXE at the time.)
-Direct Marketing News did an article on the original developers - Direct Marketing News Article.
-According to Media Metrix, among the 54 million people playing PC games in the month of December 2000, Elf Bowling was the game to hit the top 10 with 7.6 million players that was not bundled with Windows.
-Local Fox News Affiliate KDFW Dallas Fort Worth did an interview with Dan Ferguson and Mike Bileinski after they sold their company to Vectrix Business Solutions.
+According to Media Metrix, among the 54 million people playing PC games in the month of December 2000, Elf Bowling was the game not bundled with Windows that hit the top 10, with 7.6 million players.

 Vectrix Business Solutions acquired Nvision 1999 and subsequently filed for Chapter 11 bankruptcy.
 Elf Bowling and Frogapult were sold by Vectrix Business Solutions with the approval of the Bankruptcy Court on October 31, 2001, to Commotion Interactive, Inc. (Elf Bowling 3 was recently released by the Dallas firm NStorm, a subsidiary of Commotion Interactive).
 Matthew Lichtenwalter, CEO of NStorm and Commotion Interactive, has created the series since.

 Sequel

 In the sequel to Elf Bowling, the elves return, as they attempt to go on an island vacation with old Kringle.
 Dingle Kringle (a failure as a used ice salesman) is Santa's elder brother, whom Mrs. Claus takes a shine to.
 The brothers make a double-or-nothing wager in a game of shuffleboard, of which on random occasions, a Moai can fall on an elf.
 The winner gets the title of "Father Christmas" while the loser loses his job.
 The elves are used as pucks.